Where to See the Incredible Architecture of Oscar Niemeyer

 Have you seen the architecture of Niemeyer before?
 Would you like to visit Brazil to see his work?

-Learn more about art around the world with the other ArtSmart posts from this month:
+Learn more about art around the world with other ArtSmart posts:

 The Emergence of Gothic Architecture from Eurotravelogue